yiiizuo/yiiizuo.github.io/index.md

 ## Research Interests

-- Video Editing
+- Image/Video Editing
 - Video Generation
-- Change Detection in Remote Sensing
+- Diffusion Inversion and Sample

 My current research focus is on **computer vision**.
 I hope to dedicate my talents to this meaningful cause and bring happiness to society.